Skip to content

 Mixed Breed · Male · Senior · 10 years

-Others (no) very interested (no) In January 2021, the animal welfare association Állatvédők Vasi Egyesülete asked us for urgent help for a medium-sized mixed-fashioned reef found in the village of Gyersekarát.
-He didn't have a microchip and his original holder didn't report.
-The dog had injured both fronts, broken.
-At a front he had a brutal open break.
-We couldn't find out exactly what happened to him.
-We're typing on a dog attack, as he had bite wounds scattered on the body.
-The dog immediately came to the animal clinic Délpesti Állatgyógyászati Központ és Sebészeti Centrum and was operated by our WunderDoktor Boda.
-In the meantime, the legs are healed.
-Vért (so we baptized him) goes brav at the leash.
-Many goers and nurses love him, but we still haven't found a new home for him.
-The reason for this is probably that Vért is very picky towards other dogs.
-He's looking for a single place.
-The other problem with Vért is that he doesn't like to stay alone.
-In the apartment alone, he tends to “decorate”....
-We still hope that Vért will eventually find a home where he gets the chance to restart and finally gets all the love he wants so much.
-Vért is vaccinated, chipped and neutered and waits longing for his people!
-Vért in January 2021 with injured front races: Vért in April 2021: Vért in June 2024: More pictures of Vért find your HERE
+Name: Vért born: approx. 01.01.2016 Gender: male dog Breed: mixed breed rescued: found Size: 25-30 cm Weight: 10-15 kg Social behavior: Behavior towards men: (x) very good ( ) good ( ) okay ( ) not interested ( ) shy Behavior towards women: (x) very good ( ) good ( ) okay ( ) not interested ( ) shy Behavior towards children: ( ) very good ( ) good (x) okay ( ) not interested ( ) shy Compatible with male dogs: picky ( ) very good ( ) good ( ) okay ( ) not interested ( ) no Compatible with female dogs: picky ( ) very good ( ) good ( ) okay ( ) not interested ( ) no Compatible with cats: not known () very good ( ) good ( ) okay ( ) not interested ( ) no Has already lived in a house: (x) yes ( ) no Additional information: In January 2021, the animal welfare association Állatvédők Vasi Egyesülete asked us for urgent help for a medium-sized mixed-breed male dog that was found in the village of Gyersekarát.
+He had no microchip and his original owner did not contact us either.
+The dog had injured both front legs, broken.
+On one front leg he had a brutal open fracture.
+What exactly happened to him, we could not determine.
+We assume a dog attack, as he also had bite wounds scattered over his body.
+The dog was immediately taken to the veterinary clinic Délpesti Állatgyógyászati Központ és Sebészeti Centrum and was operated on by our miracle doctor Boda.
+The legs have long since healed.
+Vért (this is how we named him) walks obediently on a leash.
+Many dog walkers and caretakers love him, but we have still not found a new home for him.
+The reason is probably that Vért is very picky towards other dogs.
+He is looking for a single place.
+The other problem with Vért is that he does not like to be left alone.
+When left alone in the apartment, he tends to "decorate"… We still hope that Vért will find a home where he gets a chance for a fresh start and finally receives all the love he so desperately wishes for.
+Vért is vaccinated, microchipped and neutered and is eagerly waiting for his people!
+Vért in January 2021 with injured front legs: Vért in April 2021: Vért in June 2024:.
+Gets along with other dogs.

 Name: Vért geboren: ca. 01.01.2016 Geschlecht: Rüde Rasse: Mischling gerettet: gefunden Größe: 25-30 cm Gewicht: 10-15 kg Sozialverhalten: Verhalten gegenüber Männern: (x) sehr gut ( ) gut ( ) ok ( ) nicht interessiert ( ) ängstlich Verhalten gegenüber Frauen: (x) sehr gut ( ) gut ( ) ok ( ) nicht interessiert ( ) ängstlich Verhalten gegenüber Kindern: ( ) sehr gut ( ) gut (x) ok ( ) nicht interessiert ( ) ängstlich Verträglich mit Rüden: wählerisch ( ) sehr gut ( ) gut ( ) ok ( ) nicht interessiert ( ) nein Verträglich mit Hündinnen: wählerisch ( ) sehr gut ( ) gut ( ) ok ( ) nicht interessiert ( ) nein Verträglich mit Katzen: nicht bekannt () sehr gut ( ) gut ( ) ok ( ) nicht interessiert ( ) nein Hat bereits im Haus gelebt: (x) ja ( ) nein Weitere Informationen: Im Januar 2021 bat uns der Tierschutzverein Állatvédők Vasi Egyesülete um dringende Hilfe für einen mittelgroßen Mischlingsrüden, der in der Ortschaft Gyersekarát gefunden wurde.
 Einen Mikrochip hatte er nicht und sein ursprünglicher Halter meldete sich auch nicht.
 Der Hund hatte beide Vorderläufe verletzt, gebrochen.
 An einem Vorderlauf hatte er einen brutalen offenen Bruch.
 Was genau mit ihm geschehen ist, konnten wir nicht feststellen.
 Wir tippen auf eine Hundeattacke, da er verstreut am Körper auch Bisswunden hatte.
 Der Hund kam sofort in die Tierklinik Délpesti Állatgyógyászati Központ és Sebészeti Centrum und wurde von unserem WunderDoktor Boda operiert.
 Inzwischen sind die Beine längst verheilt.
 Vért (so haben wir ihn getauft) geht brav an der Leine.
 Viele Gassigänger und Pfleger lieben ihn, aber ein neues Zuhause haben wir trotzdem noch nicht für ihn gefunden.
 Der Grund dafür ist vermutlich, dass Vért anderen Hunden gegenüber sehr wählerisch ist.
 Er sucht einen Einzelplatz.
 Das andere Problem mit Vért ist, dass er nicht alleine bleiben mag.
 In der Wohnung alleine gelassen neigt er dazu, „umzudekorieren”….
 Wir hoffen trotzdem, dass Vért irgendwann ein Zuhause findet, wo er die Chance auf einen Neustart bekommt und endlich all die Liebe bekommt, die er sich so sehr wünscht.
 Vért ist geimpft, gechipt und kastriert und wartet sehnsüchtig auf seine Menschen!
 Vért im Januar 2021 mit verletzten Vorderläufen: Vért im April 2021: Vért im Juni 2024: Weitere Bilder von Vért findet Ihr HIER